z-todorovic/ha-remote-repo/README.md

 ## Installation

 1. Add the Securicloud Add-on Repository to Home Assistant
-2. Install **Securicloud Agent for Home Assistant**
+2. Install the **Securicloud** add-on
 3. Start the add-on
 4. Open the add-on Web UI
 5. Register the Instance ID with Securicloud

-No further configuration is required.
+No additional configuration is required.

 ---